jadecobra/python_tdd_exercises/source/exceptions/AssertionError/index.rst

     :emphasize-lines: 8

     # NOTES
-    # a dictionary is not None
+    # a dictionary is not the same object as None
-    # a set is not None
+    # a set is not the same object as None
-    # a list is not None
+    # a list is not the same object as None
-    # a tuple is not None
+    # a tuple is not the same object as None
-    # a string is not None
+    # a string is not the same object as None
-    # a float is not None
+    # a float is not the same object as None
-    # an integer is not False
+    # an integer is not the same object as False
-    # an integer is not None
+    # an integer is not the same object as None
-    # True is not False
-    # True is not None
-    # False is False
-    # False is not None
-    # None is not False
-    # None is None

 ----